HEINZ KRUGER

 First Appearance: Captain America Comics I#1 (March, 1941)

-(Captain America I#109 (fb)) - A German U-boat approached the USA coast near Long Island.
+(Captain America I#109 (fb)) - A German submarine approached the USA coast near Long Island.
 Kruger got off the U-boat and reached the coast using a boat.
 There, three agents of the Fuhrer's Fifth Column waited for him.
-They gave him special credentials to access and assist Erskine's experiment.
+They told him about the special credentials that they had obtained to allow Kruger access to Erskine's experiment.

-(Captain America I#155 (fb) - BTS) - Kruger reached the place of the experiment a few hours before the start.
-He succeeded in stealing the formula and passing it to Major Kerfoot by unknown means.
+(Captain America I#155 (fb) - BTS) - Kruger reached the place of the experiment a few hours before the start of the experiment.
+He succeeded in stealing the formula and passed it to Major Kerfoot by unknown means.

 (Captain America I#255 (fb)/Adventures of Captain America#1) - Kruger had the identity of Special Agent Frederick Clemson, of the U.S. Ministry of the Interior.